usefulmove/usefulmove/lop/language-oriented-programming.md

 ## Conclusion
 I hope by walking through this backtracking Sudoku solver, you have come to get a glance of not just the elegance and power of a language-oriented approach to programming, but also how it can be used to solve complex problems with clarity and precision.
 Scheme, with its minimalist syntax and profound capabilities, isn't just a programming language—it's a way of thinking and reasoning about a problem, a method of directly expressing solutions in a manner as logical and nuanced as the problem you're solving.

+The full code for the algorithm is available on [GitHub](https://github.com/usefulmove/usefulmove/blob/main/lop/sudoku.scm).
+You can use [Racket](https://racket-lang.org/) to run the code.

 Look through the code on GitHub.
 I'd love to hear what you think.
 Can you see this flexibility leading to cleaner and more effective code?
-You can watch the algorithm work below.
+You can watch the algorithm working below.

-The full code for the algorithm is available on [GitHub](https://github.com/usefulmove/usefulmove/blob/main/lop/sudoku.scm).
-You can use [Racket](https://racket-lang.org/) to run the code.

 ![backtracking](https://github.com/usefulmove/usefulmove/blob/main/lop/sudoku.gif?raw=true)